link1905/system-design-101/content/docs/system-administration/system-recovery.md

 }
 ```

-Absolutely,
-this comes with a better performance by reducing saving operations.
+This approach generally offers better performance by reducing the number of slow disk-writing operations.
-Changes can respond immediately after writing to the memory,
+Client requests can receive immediate responses after the data is written to memory,
-their durability will be handled in the background.
+while the actual persistence to disk happens asynchronously in the background.

-However, we easily observe the possibility of data loss,
+However, the primary drawback is the increased risk of data loss.
+If the system fails after an update has been written to memory but before it has been flushed to disk (i.e., before the next checkpoint),
-data processed after the latest checkpoint will not be recovered in case of failure.
+that data will be lost.
-This model is benefical for use cases which data loss is acceptable, such as caching.
+This model is beneficial for use cases where some data loss is acceptable in exchange for higher performance,
+such as in certain types of caching systems.

 ### Checkpointing And Logging

-Many databases try to combine between **Logging** and **Checkpointing**.
-Changes are wriiten to the logging file first and periodically flushed from the memory.

-- Writing changes to structed data files is complex and require much computing effort.
+Writing changes to complex structured data files on disk can be computationally expensive.
-  The **WAL** file is merely an linearly only-appended file,
-  it's simple and lighweight for logging new lines.

-- In case of failure,
-  the **WAL** works as a reliable place for recovering data.
+The WAL file, being an **append-only sequential** file, is simple and lightweight to write to,
+making logging new entries very fast.
+Many modern databases effectively combine **Write-Ahead Logging** with **Checkpointing** to get the benefits of both reliability and performance.
+Changes are:
+1. First, written as a log entry to the **WAL file** (ensuring durability of intent).
+2. Then, applied to an **in-memory version** of the data (allowing fast reads and writes).
+3. Periodically, the in-memory data is **flushed to the main data files on disk** (this is the checkpoint).

 ```d2
 direction: right